 Securing the right personal protective equipment to address the hazards at your worksite is only the beginning of creating a safe work environment.

-Tip 5 - Conduct regular audits of safety performance data to determine if there are any gaps in your PPE program.
+You will want to conduct regular audits using safety performance data.
+This will help you determine if there are any gaps in your PPE program.

 If you are in need of PPE, our team would be happy to help you assess your PPE needs, make recommendations on the best protective equipment, and help you develop a safety plan to ensure its proper use.
 Contact us today to get started.